Scenario Predict-then-Optimize for Data-Driven Online Inventory Routing: Introduction

 The main contributions are summarized as follows: \begin{itemize} \item We introduce Scenario Predict-then-Optimize for joint distribution and replenishment in one-warehouse-multiple-retailer systems, also known as data-driven online inventory routing.
 It combines prediction and optimization, provides better operational decisions, and can be easily implemented in practice.
 It consists of a \textit{scenario-predict} step, which provides distribution-free data-driven scenarios, which are then exploited by the \textit{scenario-optimize} step.
 Here, stochastic programming is employed to make joint replenishment and distribution decisions. \item In the context of data-driven online inventory routing, this is the first fully integrated prediction and optimization approach that does not make distributional assumptions on the input data nor works with single-point forecasts. \item We detail how to employ Multi-Horizon Quantile Recurrent Neural Networks as part of our scenario-predict step, and we provide two distinct two-stage stochastic programming formulations for the scenario-optimize step.
-For the latter part, we provide tailored matheuristic algorithms and utilize progressive hedging to further enhance the computational performance of ScPO. \item Both on synthetic data and real-life data from SAIC Volkswagen Automotive Co., Ltd., we show that ScPO outperforms a range of benchmark approaches, including single-scenario Predict-then-Optimize and empirical sampling techniques. \end{itemize}
+For the latter part, we provide tailored matheuristic algorithms and utilize progressive hedging to further enhance the computational performance of ScenPO. \item Both on synthetic data and large-scale real-life data from SAIC Volkswagen Automotive Co., Ltd., we show that ScenPO outperforms a range of benchmark approaches, including single-scenario prediction-focused learning, empirical sampling techniques, state-of-the-art residuals-based data-driven sample average approximation, and a state-of-the-art decision-focused learning approach using CombOptNet. \item We evaluate the strengths and weaknesses of different state-of-the-art approaches through extensive numerical experiments, providing a better understanding of which paradigms are suitable for particular use cases.
+Our extensive numerical experiments demonstrate the value of using quantile-based scenario generation approaches over residuals-based scenario-generation approaches within ScenPO.
+To the best of our knowledge, this has not yet been studied in the inventory routing literature and is important to consider in the development of online data-driven algorithms. \end{itemize}